paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-03-01-british_triumph_coming_shortly.md

   date: 2009-03-02T00:16:09Z
   url: http://zurb.com
   content: |
-    Damn, this is kind of... encouraging :).
-I'm plenty out of shape, but I am quite competitive :D. I might have to get on board with this Nike+ thing finally.
+    Damn, this is kind of… encouraging :).
+I’m plenty out of shape, but I am quite competitive :D. I might have to get on board with this Nike+ thing finally.
 I had the shoes about a year ago, but never took the ~$200 plunge to getting a Nano and Nike+ sensor.

     Kind of a big entry barrier, no?